smd-ka/smd-ka/frontend/README.md

 npm run build
 ```

-You can preview the production build with `npm run preview`.
+You can preview the production build with `npm run preview` .

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+### Naming Conventions

+Custom CSS classes (not from Tailwind) should be in PascalCase.
+This is to avoid conflicts with Tailwind classes and to make it clear that they are custom classes.
+They should always be found at the bottom of the file.